safe-global/safe-docs/pages/advanced/smart-account-bug-bounty.md

 ## Intended behavior

-Please refer to the [readme file](https://github.com/safe-global/safe-smart-account/blob/v1.5.0/README.md), the [release details](https://github.com/safe-global/safe-smart-account/releases) of the respective contract version on GitHub, the historical [changelog](https://github.com/safe-global/safe-smart-account/blob/v1.5.0/CHANGELOG.md), as well as our [developer docs](https://docs.safe.global) for an extensive overview of the intended behavior of the smart contracts.
+Please refer to the [README file](https://github.com/safe-global/safe-smart-account/blob/v1.5.0/README.md), the [release details](https://github.com/safe-global/safe-smart-account/releases) of the respective contract version on GitHub, the historical [CHANGELOG file](https://github.com/safe-global/safe-smart-account/blob/v1.5.0/CHANGELOG.md), as well as our [developer docs](https://docs.safe.global) for an extensive overview of the intended behavior of the smart contracts.

 For the modules, please refer to their corresponding READMEs:
 * [Allowance Module](https://github.com/safe-global/safe-modules/tree/allowance/v0.1.1/modules/allowances/README.md).